BenOthman-BG/piscine-survival-guide/README.md

 ## ⚠️ Disclaimer

 If you are currently participating in a 42 Piscine, **do not copy and paste this code**.
 The Moulinette will flag you for cheating (-42).
 This repository is meant to be a learning resource and a reference for understanding concepts.
 The Piscine is about building resilience and learning how to learn—struggling through the segmentation faults is part of the process!

+## 📫 Contact

+Feel free to reach me on [LinkedIn](https://www.linkedin.com/in/othmanbenyahya/) for questions or collaboration opportunities.